equinor/radix-public-site/public-site/docs/docs/topic-releases/index.md

 ### 2023-11-13 New version of Radix CLI
 We have just released a new version of Radix CLI v1.12.1 with a ``validate radix-config`` command.
 It checks radixconfig.yaml for structural and logical errors
-Also available as a Github action step
+Also available as a GitHub action step
 ````
 - name: 'Validate RadixConfig file '
   uses: equinor/radix-github-actions@v1